Military history of Somalia: Ancient Somali

+Middle Ages

 Ifat-Solomonic Wars

 In the early Middle Ages, the Muslim and Christian kingdoms of modern Somalia and Ethiopia enjoyed friendly relations for centuries.
 The conquest of Shewa by the Ifat Sultanate ignited a rivalry for supremacy between the Christian Solomonids and the Muslim Ifatites which resulted in several devastating wars.
 After the wars, the reigning king had his minstrels compose a song praising his victory, which contains the first written record of the word "Somali".
 Sa'ad ad-Din II's family was subsequently given safe haven at the court of the King of Yemen, where his sons regrouped and planned their revenge on the Solomonids.